-- Provide expert advice on vessel-specific options for fish waste management and warp mitigation systems and ensure this is documented - Maintain strong liaison with government particularly with FNZ, DOC and DOC's Inshore Liaison Officer Programme - Review VMPs, ensuring each vessel has an effective vessel-specific seabird risk management programme. - Provide full induction into DWG programmes to new skippers and/or vessel operators who have moved to new fisheries or have started on new vessels. - Produce an end-of-year summary report to DWG, FNZ and DOC.
+- Organise and deliver environmental training resources to senior crew and associated managers. - Monitor vessel operator's adherence to the agreed environmental risk Operational Procedures (OPs) - Maintain fleet database of vessels, operators, target species, ports, skippers etc. - Undertake port call and vessel visits to a minimum of 90% of the fleet - Analyse all FNZ audits of Vessel Management Plans (VMPs) and OPs, contacting operators with feedback for each and every audit - Provide expert advice on vessel-specific options for fish waste management and warp mitigation systems and ensure this is documented - Maintain strong liaison with government particularly with FNZ, DOC and DOC's Inshore Liaison Officer Programme - Review VMPs, ensuring each vessel has an effective vessel-specific seabird risk management programme. - Provide full induction into DWG programmes to new skippers and/or vessel operators who have moved to new fisheries or have started on new vessels. - Produce an end-of-year summary report to DWG, FNZ and DOC.

 The ELO additionally visits any vessel that has reported trigger-point captures in order to assess the possible reasons for the captures, whether they could have been prevented, and to educate the skipper on how to reduce the risk of such events re-occurring.
-The ELO is on-call 24/7 for any communications or requests for support, including for trigger capture events (Cleal, 2019, 2020).
+The ELO is on-call 24/7 for any communications or requests for support, including for trigger capture events (Cleal, 2020, 2021).

-Issues identified by the ELO specific to ling longliners include (Cleal, 2020a):
+Issues identified by the ELO specific to ling longliners include (Cleal, 2021):

-- Many vessels use contract skippers who change vessels regularly, making it difficult to get uptake of information - Reporting of trigger events and seabird captures by some vessels is incomplete, and MPI compliance have started communicating with companies that appear to be lagging (MPI, 2020, 2021).
+- New bottom longline Mitigation Regulations have been implemented, requiring specific sink rates and revised tori line performance, which may be difficult for vessels to meet.
+Vessel-specific Risk Management Plans are being implemented to cover the new Regulations - Many vessels use contract skippers who change vessels regularly, making it difficult to get uptake of information - Many vessels have been sold, requiring education of new owners not familiar with mitigation requirements and methods - Reporting of trigger events and seabird captures by some vessels is incomplete, and MPI compliance has started communicating with companies that appear to be lagging (MPI, 2020, 2021).